New Mexico Hatch Green Chile Chicken Enchiladas

 How to Make Hatch Green Chile Chicken Enchiladas

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: These enchiladas are the perfect freezer-to-oven dish so make a double batch.
+Pro-tip: These enchiladas are the perfect freezer-to-oven dish, so make a double batch.

 1. Prep the Chicken, Onion, Peppers, and Garlic: Pat the chicken thighs dry with a paper towel, then salt and pepper and add some chili powder if you like it spicy.
 Cut the onion into half at the equator and then half again.
 Leave the tomatillos and garlic in their papery wrappers and the hatch chile peppers whole.